Eight Ways Penske Boosts Fresh Channel Efficiency

 Within each distribution center, several employees are Hazard Analysis Critical Control Point-certified (HACCP).
 HACCP, administered by the Food and Drug Administration, is a management system in which food safety is addressed through the analysis and control of biological, chemical and physical hazards.
 This includes raw material production, procurement and handling, manufacturing, distribution and consumption of the finished product.

-By managing the distribution center as well as the dedicated contract carriage, Penske can collaborate better with the transportation group and increase visibility into the operation.
+By managing the distribution center as well as the dedicated contract carriage, Penske can collaborate better with the cold storage transportation group and increase visibility into the operation.
 This improves on-time deliveries and provides cost savings.

 "When you use a third party, you're relying on that third party to get it to the store on time," Klug said.